-When you set up an ecommerce website, you’ll want to manage and monitor your site and product activity.
-Google Analytics offers ecommerce tracking reports that give insight to your ecommerce platform and can provide you with helpful details such as product and transaction information, average order value, ecommerce conversion rate, time to purchase and other helpful data.
+When you set up an eCommerce website, you’ll want to manage and monitor your site and product activity.
+Google Analytics offers eCommerce tracking reports that give insight into how your online shop is performing with data on product transactions, average order value, purchase conversion rate, and other useful reports.

 These reports provide valuable information in helping to understand your customers better; identifying when they are making purchases, singling out your most popular products, and average purchase amount per session.
-All of this information can help inform your marketing strategy and make decisions that are more catered to your audience.
+All of this information can help inform your eCommerce content strategy.

 - Enable ecommerce in your Google reports